teimurjan/teimurjan.github.io.development/src/markdown/experience.md

 #### Software Engineer,<br/>October 2016 - May 2018

-* Designed and built APIs using Python/JavaScript.
+- Designed and built APIs using Python/JavaScript.
-* Wrote unit and acceptance tests using Jest, Mocha, and Selenium.
+- Wrote unit and acceptance tests using Jest, Mocha, and Selenium.
-* Optimized an existing front-end application by cutting bundle size and increasing start-up speed.
+- Optimized an existing front-end application runtime performance and start-up speed.
-* Created a browser extension for scrapping, analyzing, and representing the data.
+- Created a browser extension for scrapping, analyzing, and representing the data.
-* Worked in variously sized teams using Agile and Scrum methodologies.
+- Worked in teams of up to 8 people using Scrum methodologies.

 Technologies used: `Python`, `Django`, `Flask`, `Javascript`, `Node.js`, `React`